ClementNerma/Rave/docs/master.md

 val casted: A = obj; // ERROR
 ```

-An error is thrown error because implicitly the `a` field in our `obj` constant is a plain constant, so it can only be accepted if the target structure's field is a plain constant or a simple constant, but not if it is mutable.
+An error is thrown error because implicitly the `a` field in our `obj` constant is a literal constant, so it can only be accepted if the target structure's field is a literal constant or a simple constant, but not if it is mutable.

 To solve this case, we must specify our field is mutable in `obj`: